 - 10.1 A detention may be used to deter future misbehaviour and is typically held during breaktimes or after school.
 A child who is given detention will receive further guidance about what they did wrong and time for reflection.
 Staff are discouraged from giving blanket detentions to whole classes. - 10.2 A member of SMT is timetabled to be on detention duty during morning breaks.
 The detention duty is held in the LKS2 leader's classroom.
 Children will be put into detention mainly for receiving a red card.
 The person putting a child in detention logs it onto iSAMS and the member of SMT checks attendance against a register produced by iSAMS.
 The child's class teacher is alerted by iSAMS via email.
 If poor behaviour persists, then a member of staff may ask for the Head of Prep School to remove the child temporarily from their classroom.
-All children who go to detention fill out a detention slip that they must then give to the teacher who has given the detention. - 10.3 After-School Detentions will generally be held for one hour on a Friday evening.
+All children who go to detention fill out a detention slip that they must then give to the teacher who has given the detention. - 10.3 As part of the transition from Reception into Year I, Year I pupils will not be given a detention in the first half term, although their behaviour will be logged on the behaviour report in respect of looking at trends and repeated offenders.
+Instead Year I will have an immediate sanction of missing out on a fun activity or playtime for example.
+In Autumn 2 they will move over to the detention system with all other pupils. - 10.4 After-School Detentions will generally be held for one hour on a Friday evening.
 Where possible parents will be informed at least two days before.
 This detention will supersede all other activities.
 If parents wish to defer the detention, the school will make the decision regarding an alternative date.